 - Rarely the bonding of the post or implant with your jawbone doesn’t proceed as expected.

 - Smokers experience a higher than average rejection rate of dental implants, so you will be advised to quit.

 - Your physical health and condition can jeopardize implant success.
 Bone growth is affected by blood supply, so if it’s compromised by diabetes or high blood pressure, implant rejection or an infected dental implant is possible.

-- Your dentist may opt for immediate loading — placing a crown on your implant right away.
+- Your dentist may opt for immediate loading by placing a crown on your implant immediately.
 But it’s rare.
-The pressure put on the implant by chewing could compromise the bonding or ossification process.
+The pressure on the implant by chewing could compromise the bonding or ossification process.

-All these dental implant problems are fairly rare.
+All these dental implant problems are relatively rare.
 Few patients experience issues.
 Knowing the signs keeps you ahead of any concerns.